bandprotocol/oracle-consumer/docs/x/pricefeed.md

 }
 ```

-The example of submit and vote the proposal is demonstrated in the CIL section.
+The example of submit and vote the proposal is demonstrated in the CLI section.

 ### Query Service